-- 29. Both DIA and LGNZ have produced two page national overviews, available on the DIA website3 and LGNZ websites4 respectively.
-Appendix 2 contains more detail on the national context and Appendix 3 provides the DIA and LGNZ overviews. - 30.
-Hutt City Council has been placed in Water Services Entity C. The diagram that follows shows the boundaries, although it is important to note the precise boundaries are still up for discussion.
-Refer Appendix 2 for further information on the boundaries of the other entities.
+29. Both DIA and LGNZ have produced two page national overviews, available on the DIA website and LGNZ websites respectively.
+Appendix 2 contains more detail on the national context and Appendix 3 provides the DIA and LGNZ overviews.

-3 2872-DIA-A3-A New Water with-without reform Map 20210526 v2.7
+&lt;sup>3 2872-DIA-A3-A New Water with-without reform Map 20210526 v2.7

-4 Three-Waters-101-Infographic.pdf (lgnz.co.nz)
+&lt;sup>4 Three-Waters-101-Infographic.pdf (lgnz.co.nz)